How to buy a foreclosed home: An 8-step guide

 Again, this might look different depending on the type of foreclosure you’re buying.
 You may sit down at a closing table to sign documents as you would in a traditional home sale, or you may be paying a cash deposit after an auction.
 Your real estate agent and lender can help guide you through the process.

-Advantages of buying a foreclosed home?
+Benefits of buying a foreclosed home

 The benefits of buying a foreclosed home can include …